MrMiner-org/TheMinerzCoin/doc/build-osx.md

 ### 2. Compile

 After configuration, you are ready to compile.
-Run the following in your terminal to compile TheMinerzCoin :
+Run the following in your terminal to compile Blackcoin More:

 ``` bash
 make        # use "-j N" here for N parallel jobs